popstarfreas/DG-TS/README.md

-# DG-TS
+# Dark Gaming's Terraria Server

-Dark Gaming's Terraria Server
+This project exists for the purposes of reports issues and suggesting new features for Dark Gaming's Terraria Server